Back to Blog

 AI Chatbots:

 Multi-Channel Platforms: Modern platforms like Trillet combine both capabilities.
-A lead might call, then text back, then message on WhatsApp—and the AI maintains context across all channels.
-This unified approach often outperforms single-channel solutions.
+A lead might call, then text back, then message on WhatsApp, and the AI maintains context across all channels.
+This unified approach often outperforms single-channel solutions because the lead never has to repeat themselves and the agency reports a single conversation history per contact rather than three disconnected logs.

 Why Do People Search for "AI Chatbot" When They Need Voice?

 Search behavior lags market reality.
-"AI chatbot" became the generic term for conversational AI, even though many searchers actually need phone-based solutions.
+"AI chatbot" became the generic shorthand for conversational AI, even though many searchers actually need phone-based solutions.

 When Should Agencies Sell Voice Agents?